hyperledger/indy-hipe/text/dkms/dkms-v4.md

 Compromise of a verifiable credential means an attacker has learned the attributes of the credential.
 Unless the attacker also manages to compromise the link secret and an authorized agent, he is not able to assert the credential, so the only loss is control of the underlying data.

+## 8.7.
+Relationship State Recovery

+Recovery of relationship state due to any of the above key-compromise scenarios is enabled via the [dead drop mechanism](#95-dead-drops).

 # 9. DKMS Protocol

 ## 9.1.
 Microledger Transactions